HimanshuGoel/my-full-stack-learning-app/app-core/docs/[extracted]/typescript.md

 - JavaScript and Lua are only two languages which are object oriented; others like C# are just class oriented languages.
 Only in these languages we can create object without a class.

-- The number type in JS is IEEE-754 format, this format is prone to rounding errors, but by this we can represent integers and floating point numbers.

 - ES2017 is unofficially called ES8.
 JS was created by Brendan Eich, he was told to create java like language for Netscape browser.
 ES is a standard that guides the path of JS.

-- JS is interpreted, in C# compilation includes verification of syntactically correctness of code and creating intermediate language (IL) code packages.
-But in JS we can use JSLint to check for correctness and minification for packaging.

 - Human head has two systems – head and gut.
 Head is the higher level one, its analytic, its algorithm, it is where we do mathematics and reasoning and logic, it requires tremendous amount of effort and a bit slow, most of the time we need to turn it off, due to its slowness only we needed to invent computer.
 Another part is gut, it is intuitive, heuristic, associative and very, very fast, requires no effort and we cannot turn it off, it is on all the time.
 Head gets its assumptions from gut and it is not aware of that connection, its think it is getting results from vault of deep truth, but as it is getting from gut, sometimes head can get wrong input.